 It goes to show that despite the urban sprawl of New York City – the largest city in the United States, it doesn’t take much to escape the chaos of the city for a breath of fresh air away from the crowds.
 There are many fascinating and beautiful reasons to plan some time outside the city.
 These are just a few of them.

 New York City is divided into five major neighborhoods or “boroughs” – Staten Island, Queens, Brooklyn, Manhattan, and The Bronx.
 Each of these boroughs is divided into dozens of neighborhoods.

-While accommodation in New York has a reputation for being notoriously expensive, it is still possible to land some really great deals, especially if you plan and book in advance.
+While accommodation in New York is notoriously expensive, it is still possible to land some great deals, especially if you plan and book in advance.
 There is also a surprising array of accommodation in New York beyond the standard hotel variety, which is good news for those who want to self-cater or are traveling as a family or group.